f0nzie/artificial_intelligence_diagrams/README.md

 6- Although document retrieval, text classification, fraud detection, recommendation systems, personalized search, social network analysis, planning, diagnostics, and A/B testing are not AI but **Machine Learning**, they are **very successful**.
 And, still we insist in calling them AI.

+There is also eye opening interview by Lex Friedman to Prof. Jordan in YouTube.
+Here is the [link](https://www.youtube.com/watch?v=EYIKy_FM9x0), whom Lex calls "the Miles Davis of Machine Learning".

 ## What Artificial Intelligence is not

 Definitely the following diagrams do NOT represent what Artificial Intelligence is.